dhulme/money-manager/README.md

 In a normal double-entry bookkeeping system, you would need to enter one entry on your credit card account and another on your food budget.
 Money Manager makes this process easier, you only need to enter the transaction one way, and it will create the opposite transaction on the other account.
 If you want to do complex transactions, you can use the special 'None' account, which allows you enter the opposite transaction manually.
 Any time you do this, a warning will appear within Money Manager that your assets and budgets do not match.

-For transactions that happen regularly, such as assigning money from a salary to other budgets, you can use the Bulk Transactions feature.
+For transactions that happen regularly, such as assigning money from a salary to other budgets, you can use *bulk Transactions*.
 Once you've been using Money Manager for some time, you'll be able to visualise your transaction data on the the Insights page.
 This can be useful in helping you decide on any changes to your budgeting.
 For example, you might not notice there is always money left in your food account at the end of each month, so you could adjust your bulk transaction to transfer less money from your salary to food account.

 ## Screenshots